DylanSatow/BertSyntaxTagger/README.md

 # BERT-based Semantic Role Labeling

 This project implements a BERT-based Semantic Role Labeling (SRL) system that identifies and labels semantic arguments associated with predicates in text.
 The system treats SRL as a sequence labeling task using BIO tagging scheme.
+This project is really just practice for me to convert jupyter notebook code to full pytorch pipelines.

 ## Installation